exonum/exonum-java-binding/exonum-java-binding/core/rust/exonum-java/TUTORIAL.md

 #### Generate Node Private and Public Configs

-**Note:** in this tutorial we are not providing any passwords for consensus and service private keys.
+**Note:** in this tutorial we do not provide any passwords for consensus and service private keys.
-Please consult Exonum documentation for the correct way of the node configuration.
+Please consult Exonum documentation for the secure way of the node configuration.

 ```$sh
 $ exonum-java generate-config testnet/common.toml testnet/pub.toml testnet/sec.toml \